Academic Programs Directors

 The Director of the Health Professions Program prepares, informs, and advises CSUF students about post-baccalaureate careers in the health professions, including: Medicine (Allopathic, Osteopathic, Podiatric), Dentistry, Pharmacy, Optometry, Physician Assistant, and Veterinary Medicine.
 The Director is a key member of the Health Professions Committee and is the faculty advisor for 6 of the 9 pre-health profession student organizations on campus.
 The Director: (1) provides vision, leadership, and direction for the Health Professions Program Office that is in line with the mission and strategic goals of the University, (2) works with Academic Programs to achieve its purpose and priorities, and (3) designs and implements an assessment plan to ensure program quality and effectiveness.

 Sandra Perez, Ph.D., Director for the University Honors Program

-Brent Foster, Ph.D., Interim Director for Undergraduate Studies and General Education
+Brent Foster, Ph.D., Assistant Vice President for Undergraduate Studies and General Education

-The Director of Undergraduate Studies & General Education supports development of rigorous and innovative curriculum for both the degree-granting programs and the General Education program.
+The Assistant Vice President for Undergraduate Studies & General Education supports development of rigorous and innovative curriculum for both the degree-granting programs and the General Education program.
 Working in close collaboration with the Directors of Academic Programs, the Academic Senate Leadership and the Colleges the Director, UGS/GE supports the campus community in upholding the faculty created University Policy Statements that relate to undergraduate curriculum and General Education as well as all CSU Executive Orders and state mandates to advance the mission of the University.